-Home educators are certainly not immune to this all too common malady.
+Home educators, often stay at home moms (SAHMs), parents and/or caregivers, are certainly not immune to this all too common malady.
 In fact, it might even exacerbate the issue since we spend so much time indoors, not having to go outside because, “Baby, it’s cold outside!”
 So a couple years ago I invested in a Happy Light as a means of grabbing a few extra UVs of artificial sunshine.
 P.S.
 For those considering this option for yourself, let me say that it actually does help.
 I found mine at Costco for less than $75.
 Worth every penny.
-Definitely not a cure-all, but coupled with vitamin D drops and very occasional light exercise… Okay, a walk around the block; all I do is walk around the block and it only takes me about 15 minutes.
-And that’s all I can stand because I hate the cold!
-I admit it, I am a complete freeze-baby.
+Definitely not a cure-all, but coupled with vitamin D drops and very occasional light exercise… Okay, a walk around the block; I simply walk around the block and it only takes me about 15 minutes.
+And that’s all I can bear because I can’t stand being cold!
+I am a complete freeze-baby.
 So I mostly hibernate all winter.

-Now where was I?
-Oh yes, my point is this: I am a homemaking, homeschooling, stay-at-home mom who pretty much, no, who definitely hates winter, despises the cold and loathes the short dark days of winter that seem. so. long.
+My point is this: I am a homemaking, homeschooling, stay-at-home mom who dislikes winter, can’t stand the cold and dreads the short dark days of winter that seem. so. long.

 BUT I find my hope in Jesus who is the Light of the world!